OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_XXE_Injection.md

 </user>
 ```

-Alternatively, certain applications use JSON style communication which could be parsed and converted before processing in a backend XML processor.
-In such cases, tester should convert JSON data to XML data using an intercepting proxy tool, to confirm if the application uses an XML processor on the backend.
+Alternatively, certain applications use JSON style communication which could be parsed and converted before processing in a back-end XML processor.
+In such cases, testers should convert JSON data to XML data using an intercepting proxy tool, to confirm if the application uses an XML processor on the back-end.

 ### Generic Test Cases